-In order to be successful, Literacy and Basic Skills (LBS) programs have to provide the information and the referrals that effectively address the needs of both clients (those who walk into our programs or contact us in other ways) and learners.
+In order to be successful, Literacy and Basic Skills (LBS) programs need to provide the information and the referrals that effectively address the needs of clients (those who walk into our programs or contact us in other ways) when they initially connect with our agency and on an ongoing basis if they register in our program.
 Needs determination is the basis for providing the most helpful services, supports and programs related to an individual’s needs.

 A needs determination (sometimes called needs gap analysis or needs assessment) is a method for determining client/learner needs and finding ways to attend to them.
 Needs can be merely wants or options or they can be necessary, must-haves or requirements.
 Needs can also be problems that require solutions.
 Generally speaking, needs are what has to or should take place to move from the way things are (current state) to the way they should be (desired state).
 A needs determination deals with this gap.

 - Desired State: Dawn went in to Connections Adult Learning with a request to learn two things that she didn’t know in Excel.
 After a little discussion, Dawn also said that she was out of work and that she wanted to be a bookkeeper or work in administration in another capacity.